sidd190/meteor/v3-docs/docs/about/roadmap.md

 - Support package.json exports fields ([Discussion](https://github.com/meteor/meteor/discussions/11727))
 - Tree-shaking
-> Tree sharking and exports fields may be implemented by integrating with more modern build tools, see previous items.
+> Tree-shaking and exports fields may be implemented by integrating with more modern build tools.

 - Capacitor support
 > Capacitor is a modern alternative to Cordova; we should provide an easy way to build mobile apps using Capacitor.